 A person who already wears corrective lenses will need more frequent exams to ensure the prescription of their lenses remains appropriate.

-Most eye conditions can be corrected successfully, by there is a risk of complications if they are left untreated.
+Most eye conditions can be corrected successfully, but there is a risk of further complications if left untreated.

 A complete eye test should check the following: